 The Survey Says: ORC Violence Continues to Rise

 The National Retail Federation’s (NRF) 2017 Organized Retail Crime Survey was just released, and not many retail Loss Prevention professionals are surprised to learn losses from ORC have increased over the last year.
-But the bad new gets worse.
-According to the survey, 26% of survey respondents report that ORC offenders are exhibiting more violence and aggression than prior year.
-This information seems to agree with all of the industry statistics measuring this phenomena.
+But the bad news gets worse.
+According to the survey, 26% of survey respondents report that ORC offenders are exhibiting more violence and aggression than the prior year.
+This information seems to agree with all of the industry statistics measuring this phenomenon.

 In the D&D Daily’s Retail Violent Death Report (August 2017), it was reported that retail deaths attributed to violence increased by 13% in the second quarter of 2017, and by 15% in the first half of the year.
 The report also indicated the victims were “predominately shot and killed.”
 In 2016, five loss prevention/security officers and four police officers were killed during incidents involving retail crimes.

 How Much Are You Paying Your Local ORC Ring?